Kordify/kordify.github.io/Writerside/topics/Getting-Started.md

 We strongly recommend you to utilize Gradle instead of Maven.

-In this section, we will consider that you already know Kotlin.
+In this section, we will consider that you already know Kotlin and some basic concept of Discord.
 If you only know Java, Kotlin is a superset of Java and is easily transposable to Java.